-This crisphead is almost as cool looking as the ‘FTB’ above but it makes up for it in equal vigor and being slightly more crunchy.
+This crisphead is almost as cool looking as the “FTB” above.
+It is equal vigor and has slightly more crunch.

 This is a great variety.
-It is super curly and compact and also really quick to finish and has good flavor.
-Of all of the kale varieties I have grown, this one is at the top o’ the list.
+It is super curly and compact, quick to finish, and has good flavor.
+Of all the kale varieties I have grown, this is a favorite.